sotogito/sotogito/README.md

   </h2>
   <img src="https://raw.githubusercontent.com/sotogito/sotogito/main/asserts/sukipi_village_hello.gif" />
 </div>
+Scared Of The Ocean?
+Get In That Ocean!

 <!--
 **sotogito/sotogito** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.